Amy Linighan (MBACP) Therapeutic Counsellor (Dip. Couns)

 What will be expected of you?

-Before therapy commences I will ask you to complete a client contact form which gives important information about the counselling process.
-Sessions last 50 minutes to an hour and allow an opportunity for you to talk freely about what is on your mind.
+Sessions last 50 minutes and allow an opportunity for you to talk freely about whatever is on your mind.

 What are my expertise?